 Now, I want to tell you something as a man who has spent the last several decades trying to learn and live in a way that reflects my American Indian values and beliefs while here in these iron houses.
 This I know, songs are sacred.
 Not only that, but songs given to another are gifts of the highest honor.
 If a song has been gifted to you it means you have been given a piece of that person to carry throughout your life and to be with them every time you sing the song or even think the words.

 Songs are powerful medicine, they reach out to us and make us move in fluid harmony with their very beat and rhythms.
 They make us feel things and think things, and most of all they lift our hearts to a level of “one-ness” with all that share the sounds.
 Songs give us balance, emotion, messages and power.
 Songs are prayers for the most part.
 Any true Native will tell you their songs are prayers.
 Each song is for different things or different reasons, but all are prayers.
 This is what makes them so very powerful.

 Now I want to tell you about Ty, an Omaha brother I had the honor to meet.
-Ty and my Hunka brother, Ghost, were cellmates for a time while both were in quarantine.
-Ghost had just returned from a hospital stay and Ty had just arrived with only the clothes on his back.
+Ty and G., were cellmates for a time while both were in quarantine.
+G. had just returned from a hospital stay and Ty had just arrived with only the clothes on his back.